 Felt is a non woven fabric.
-It is ideal to use for your monster as it comes in a wide range of colours, is easy to sew and most importantly the edges do not fray.
+It is ideal to use for your trainer as it is easy to sew, the edges do not fray and the transfer paints work well in it as it is made from polyester fibres.